NagyD/SDLPoP/README.md

 Since version 1.17, the game can also load from mod folders that have been placed in the "mods/" directory.
 If you use this method, only the files different from the original V1.0 data are required in the mod's folder.

-To choose which mod from the `mods/` folder to play, do one of the following:
+To choose which mod to play from the `mods/` folder, do one of the following:

 * Open SDLPoP.ini and change the 'levelset' option to the name of the mod's folder.
 * Use the command line option "mod", like so: `prince mod "Mod Name"`